c7tincu/style-guide/README.md

 :boom: :warning: Don’t strive to avoid reserved words for _Object_ keys.
 There’s no need to do that.
 Just place them inside quotes, like this: `{ 'class': 'ns-Block-element' }`, or like this: `$el['class'] = 'ns-Block-element'`, if needed.

-:boom: For empty & one-property _Object_ literals, use one line of code.
+:boom: :lipstick: For empty & one-property _Object_ literals, use one line of code.
 Otherwise, split lines:

 ```javascript
 var foo = {};